 - Valeriy Borchin on Russia on his way to the men's 20km Race Walk World title (Getty Images) © Copyright

-- Luis Fernando Lopez of Colombia celebrates winning bronze in the 20km race walk as Russians Borchin and Kanaykin celebrate gold and silver respectively (Getty images) © Copyright
+- Luis Fernando Lopez of Colombia celebrates winning bronze in the 20km race walk at the 2011 IAAF World Championships (Getty Images) © Copyright